higepon/mosh/README.md

 ## What is Mosh?
-Mosh is a free and fast interpreter for Scheme as specified in the R6RS.(R6RS is the latest revision of the Scheme standard) The current release of Mosh supports all of the features R6RS.
+Mosh is a free and fast interpreter for Scheme as specified in the R6RS.
+The current release of Mosh supports all of the features R6RS.
 See detailed information on http://mosh.monaos.org.